Michael Spooner, “How to throw a bomb” Metropolis Bookstore, 3 June 2019

 A Clinic has as its conclusion the emancipation of life.
 All life.
 Even life that exhausted thought itself.
 It continues to be an invitation to enshrine the unknowable in our contemporary practices.
 It is utopic.

 My critics did not openly denounce me.
 They waited till they had time to put pen to paper.
-So objectional and abhorrent was my bogus project that 2 of 3 PHD examiners recommended it never be allowed to happen at the institution again least it encourage others to do the same, or worse, to do the same badly.
+So objectionable and abhorrent was my bogus project that 2 of 3 PHD examiners recommended it never be allowed to happen at the institution again least it encourage others to do the same, or worse, to do the same badly.
 But they congratulated me on my conviction, the labour of my efforts, and wished me well.
 It gave me the impression I was being encouraged.
 The third examiner I hope will enter heaven.

 Michael Spooner & Peter Knight, “Hunters in the City” Architecture Australia, vol. 101, No. 4, July 2012: 82-84.